baheredia/set/Readme.md

 List of things I want to do with it, in no particular order:

-* Change the type of Cards, to (Int,Int,Int,Int), or actually something more precise.
 * Put everything with relative size so that it can always be seen on any screen.
 * Automate the AddMoreCards button (it should detect if there is a Set in the table and if not add automatically)